Our Business

 Key performance indicators to measure effectiveness of steps being taken

 Following the completion of the Risk Assessment, we will use a number of key performance indicators to assess the effectiveness of our control measures, and also our own internal compliance.
-These will be reviewed annually and the results published in the Senior Management Review meeting.
+The KPIs will be defined once the key objectives below are complete.
+These will be reviewed annually and the results published in the Senior Leadership Team meeting.

 Training on modern slavery and trafficking